watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-watsonx/README.md

 Use **Actions Global Settings** to upload the [`watsonx-actions.json`](./watsonx-actions.json) file in this kit to your assistant.
 For more information, see [Uploading](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-admin-backup-restore#backup-restore-import).
 You may also need to refresh the action Preview chat after uploading in order to get all the session variables initialized before these actions will work correctly.

 1. Under "Variables"/"Created by you" (within the Actions page), set the `watsonx_project_id` session variable using [a project ID value from watsonx](https://dataplatform.cloud.ibm.com/docs/content/wsj/manage-data/manage-projects.html?context=wx&audience=wdp).
+See also [this section](#create-an-api-key-and-a-project-id) for additional details on how to find your project id.

 **NOTE**: If you import the actions _before_ configuring the extensions, you will see some errors on the actions because it could not find the extensions.
 Simply configure the extensions (as described [above](#prerequisites)) and re-import the action JSON file.